-The recommended dosage of Teflaro is 600 mg administered every 12 hours by intravenous (IV) infusion over 1 hour in patients ≥ 18 years of age.
+The recommended dosage of Teflaro is 600 mg administered every 12 hours by intravenous (IV) infusion over 5 to 60 minutes in patients ≥ 18 years of age.
 The duration of therapy should be guided by the severity and site of infection and the patient's clinical and bacteriological progress.

 The recommended dosage and administration by infection is described in Table 1.

 |Acute Bacterial Skin and Skin Structure Infection (ABSSSI)||600 mg||Every 12 hours||5 to 60 minutes||5-14 days|